UPDATE: A Research Guide to the Legal System of the Peoples’ Republic of Bangladesh

-This site contains the English translation of laws published in Bangla from 1985-1995.
-However, the translation of laws cannot be considered as a legal translation rather from the reading of the laws it appears that the translation was done by people who do not have sufficient knowledge of legal translation and legal drafting.
+This site contains the English translation of laws enacted in Bangla between 1985-1995.
+Although, the effort made through this Project should be welcomed, the translation of laws cannot be considered as a legal translation rather from the reading of the laws it appears that the translation was either generated using any computer software or done by people without sufficient knowledge on legal translation and legal drafting.

 The Judiciary of Bangladesh consists of a Supreme Court, Subordinate Courts and Tribunals established under the provisions of different statutes.